Support for Startups During COVID-19

 - Tompkins Chamber of Commerce

-- Chamber Events Going Virtual/Addressing COVID-19: The Tompkins Chamber of Commerce is working to make their Networking at Noon, LEARN, and Roundtable series available virtually.
+- Tompkins Chamber of Commerce (Virtual) Events: The Tompkins Chamber of Commerce is working to make their Networking at Noon, LEARN, and Roundtable series available virtually.
 Each event on their calendar includes information on how to participate or whether the event will be postponed.

 - COVID-19 Business Resources and COVID-19 Updates Page